jvandertil/blog/content/posts/2019-10-28_GuidCombSpan.md

 |   GenerateCombOptimized | 23.63 ns | 0.1767 ns | 0.1653 ns |  0.54 | 0.0249 |     - |     - |     104 B |
 {{% /table %}}

-The next step is to reduce the number of allocations we need to generate a single `Guid` using the new `Span` and `MemoryMarshal` types.
+The next step is to reduce the number of allocations needed to generate a single `Guid` using the new `Span` and `MemoryMarshal` types.

-In unsafe code you can use the `stackalloc` keyword to allocate memory on the stack.
+In unsafe code there is a trick to allocate memory on the stack, which is not managed by the garbage collector (GC), using the `stackalloc` keyword.
-This is useful for small arrays since you avoid the need for the garbage collector (GC) to manage that memory.
-Once you return from the method that memory is cleaned up automatically.
+While stack space is limited, it is useful for small arrays (say < 256 bytes) since you avoid the need for the garbage collector (GC) to clean up the memory once you are done.
+Stack based memory is cleaned up automatically once you return from the method in which you allocated it.

-Since C# 7.2 you can use `stackalloc` in managed code to allocate it into a `Span` directly!
+Since C# 7.2 you can use `stackalloc` in managed code aswell, with the limitation that you have to allocate it into a `Span<T>`.
-We can use this technique to avoid allocating the scratch buffers that hold `msecs` and `days`.
+I will use this technique to avoid allocating the scratch buffers that hold `msecs` and `days`.

-Since we will be using the `MemoryMarshal` class to write the values (using `ref`) into the allocated `Span<byte>` instances, we will move the fields from the `TimeSpan`s into locals.
+Since I will be using the `MemoryMarshal` class to write the values (using `ref`) into the allocated `Span<byte>` instances, I need to move the fields I used from the `TimeSpan`s into local variables.

 ```cs
 private static Guid GenerateCombSpanScratch(Guid guid, DateTime now)